5afe/safe-core-protocol-specs/manager/README.md

 ## Upgradeability

-It is inevitable that more features will be added to Safe{Core} Protocol (e.g. new integration).
+It is inevitable that more features will be added to Safe{Core} Protocol (e.g. new integrations).
 As the Manager is the central part of this setup, it is important to consider a path for integrating these new features.
 Using an upgradeable proxy for the Manager would introduce unacceptable security concerns.
 Separating too much of the functionality into separate contract to allow reusability (i.e. the list of enabled integration) would increase the gas costs, and so is also not practical.
-A common and acceptable pattern is to allow a new version to load information from the previous version and thereby allow an information migration.
+A better pattern is to allow new versions of the Manager to load information from a previous version and thereby facilitate a migration.